-She worked successfully for 70 years until being retired in 1922, ending her days as a houseboat at Freshwater on the Percuil River.
+Built for speed she worked successfully for 70 years sailing out into the English channel to land pilots on incoming ships and guide them safetly back to Falmouth to revictual and get their ongoing order.
+She was retired in 1922, ending her days as a houseboat at Freshwater on the Percuil River.

 (c) Royal Albert Memorial Museum; Supplied by The Public Catalogue Foundation